-With this thought in mind, I stumbled upon a blog post from Harold Jarche that I found to be very interesting, entitled “The knowledge sharing paradox.”
-In the post, Harold argues that people will only freely share their knowledge if they remain in control of that knowledge.
+In a blog post from Harold Jarche, entitled “The Knowledge Sharing Paradox,” Jarche argues that people will only freely share their knowledge if they remain in control of that knowledge.
 He says that “an effective suite of enterprise social tools can help organizations share knowledge, collaborate, and cooperate,” but that “enterprise knowledge sharing will never be as good as what networked individuals can do.”
-Therefore, innovation within organizations will continue to lag innovation outside of them.

-Take, for example, a client I grabbed coffee with the other day.
-She’s an IT Developer and SharePoint expert at a Fortune 500 firm in town.
+She’s an IT Developer and SharePoint expert at a Fortune 500 firm.
 She’s had great difficulty getting other employees to adopt all of the features of SharePoint at her organization.
 Her team created a SharePoint blog internally for knowledge sharing, but employees are not spending time contributing to it.
 She admits that she spends more time on her personal blog, even though she’s writing about the same topic – SharePoint.
-And when I ask her why, she says it’s simple.
-She cares more about building her personal brand and thought leadership, globally, than she does getting more employees to adopt the software.
-I think ownership of the knowledge definitely has a part in her preference to contribute to her personal blog, but I think the limit on the number of people that can see her blog posts at Medtronic is much more important.
+When asked, she says it’s simple.
+She cares more about building her personal brand and thought leadership, globally, than she does getting employees to adopt the software.
+Ownership of the knowledge definitely has a part in her preference to contribute to her personal blog, but the limit on the number of people that can see her posts on the company blog also contributes to her decision.

-Harkening back to a blog post I wrote two years ago, I believe one thing organizations can do to foster more communication from their employees is to integrate personal social tools into the workplace.
-I’m guessing most people don’t want their Facebook and Twitter profiles brought into the workplace for all to see, mostly for privacy reasons, but companies could encourage some kind of filtered feed or profile that is sent only to coworkers, or to certain subgroups within the company.
+One thing organizations can do to foster more communication from their employees is to integrate personal social tools into the workplace.
+Though most people don’t want their Facebook and Twitter profiles brought into the workplace, companies could encourage some kind of filtered feed or profile that is sent only to coworkers, or to certain subgroups within the company.

 Using tools that employees have already incorporated into their everyday lives should work for a number of reasons: